thioshp/speedtest-cli/README.md

 Many thanks to the developers upstream: @sivel and @sanderjo -- we rely on their latest updates to the Python source code.

-Shortcut to this project: https://git.io/speed
+Quickly access the original project via [Project Shortcut](https://git.io/speed)

 ---

-README.md update : 2017-03-09
+README.md update : 2020-03-27